Who We Are

 - Annual conferences including Pastors & Leaders, Women’s Empowerment, and Youth Ablaze

-- A Christian radio show that reaches 30 million Ugandans each week
+- A Christian radio station that reaches 27 million Ugandans each day

 - A rural church planting ministry in which 271 Ugandan pastors receive spiritual and church leadership training